BryanWilhite/Blog/presentation/entry/2016/2016-10-13-the-troubles-with-javascript-modules-and-other-tweeted-links.md

 ---json
 {
-  "author": "@BryanWilhite",
-  "content": "The Troubles With JavaScript Modules [odetocode.com] How it feels to learn JavaScript in 2016 [hackernoon.com] Angular 2 wants us to go back to jQuery? [cycligent.com] “we may not develop as many jQuery plugins as we’ve used to, but the situation is far ...", "inceptDate": "2016-10-13T18:50:56.3665534-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“The Troubles With JavaScript Modules” and other Tweeted Links…", "documentShortName": "2016-10-13-the-troubles-with-javascript-modules-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2016-10-13-the-troubles-with-javascript-modules-and-other-tweeted-links",
+  "date": "2016-10-14T01:50:56.366Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-10-14T01:50:56.366Z",
-  "slug": "the-troubles-with-javascript-modules-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“The Troubles With JavaScript Modules” and other Tweeted Links…" }
+  "clientId": "2016-10-13-the-troubles-with-javascript-modules-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"The Troubles With JavaScript Modules [odetocode.com] How it feels to learn JavaScript in 2016 [hackernoon.com] Angular 2 wants us to go back to jQuery? [cycligent.com] “we may not develop as many jQuery plugins as we’ve used to, but the situation is far ...\"\r\n}"
+}
 ---

+# “The Troubles With JavaScript Modules” and other Tweeted Links…

 [<img alt="Bryan D. Wilhite [BryanWilhite]" src="https://songhay.blob.core.windows.net/shared-social-twitter/BryanWilhite.jpeg">](http://t.co/UNdqV0Z1zz "Bryan D. Wilhite [BryanWilhite]") The Troubles With JavaScript Modules [[odetocode.com]](http://odetocode.com/blogs/scott/archive/2016/10/04/the-troubles-with-javascript-modules.aspx)